TC-LIF: A Two-Compartment Spiking Neuron Model for Long-Term Sequential Modelling: Gradient Exploding Problem Analysis

 \section{Gradient Exploding Problem Analysis}

-Here, we analyze the severity of the gradient exploding problem for a number of $\beta$ values selected from the second quadrant.
-In particular, we train recurrent TC-LIF models on the S-MNIST dataset with the selected $\beta$ parameters, and we record the learnable $\beta$ parameters before and after the training process as well as the corresponding infinite norm of partial derivative in the last hidden layer.
+We analyze the severity of the gradient exploding problem concerning the TC-LIF initialized in our predefined region.
+Specifically, recurrent SNNs are trained on the S-MNIST dataset with TC-LIF models initialized by different ($\beta_1$, $\beta_2$) in the second quadrant.
+Our analysis involves recording the values of $\beta$ before and after training and calculating the infinite norms of the partial derivatives between adjacent time steps in the last hidden layer.

-We notice that, except for the case where the initialization is at (-0.2, 0.8) with a corresponding infinite norm of 2.36, the remaining models have yielded relatively satisfactory results.
-While the observation that the infinite norm of the partial derivative surpasses 1 implies the potential for the exploding gradient problem during long-term BPTT, our experimental results indicate that a value slightly above 1 for the infinite norm does not significantly impede convergence.
-Fortunately, for the majority of the $\beta$ values in the second quadrant, the values of the infinite norm met this condition.
-Therefore, when initializing the TC-LIF model within this quadrant, it ensures stable convergence for the proposed TC-LIF model.
+The result reveals that except for the model that is initialized at (-0.2, 0.8) with a convergent infinite norm of 2.36, the remaining models initialized within the second quadrant exhibit commendable performance on the test set.
+While an infinite norm of the partial derivative between successive time steps exceeding 1 suggests the potential for the exploding gradient problem during long-term BPTT, our results suggest that values slightly above 1 for the infinite norm do not notably impede convergence.
+Encouragingly, for the majority of $\beta_1$ and $\beta_2$ initialized in the second quadrant, the corresponding infinite norm values satisfy this condition.
+Hence, when initializing the TC-LIF model within the second quadrant, stable convergence for the proposed TC-LIF model can be promised, mitigating concerns regarding the gradient exploding problem.